 **Be sure to allow adequate time before your planned submission date to upload and review your files in the Pearson system and to complete the submission process for scoring.**

 Which edTPA should I register for and do I need to take more than one?

-Depending on your program, you might have options as to which edTPA you can register for.
-If you are in the Childhood General Education program, you must register for Elementary Education.
+Depending on your program, you might have options as to which edTPA you can register for (Early Childhood Education, Elementary Education, Special Education).
+If you are in a Childhood General Education program, you must register for Elementary Education.
 If you are in the Early Childhood Special and General Education program, you can register for either the Early Childhood or the Special Education edTPA.
 You should consider the classroom you will be using when making this choice.
 If you are still unsure, speak with your advisor for additional guidance.

 You only need to register for one edTPA.
 You might have options as to which one you register for (see above), but you only need to do one.